By Mayo Clinic Health System staff

-You may need an additional 30 to 60 grams of carbohydrates depending on the intensity of your workout, Anne says.
+You may need an additional 30 to 60 grams of carbohydrates depending on the intensity of your workout.
 Examples include a 32-ounce sports drink (60 grams), banana (30 grams) or four fig cookies (45 grams).

 Meals post-workout should include carbohydrates to help replenish muscles with energy, but that doesn’t mean you need to carb load.
 Your muscles will become saturated when you’re taking in 3 to 5 grams of carb per pound of body weight.